 Each year of registration, members of the College of Dietitians of Alberta must submit their Continuing Competence Program (CCP) submissions online.
-Members are required to submit a minimum of two CCP goals for each year of registration (with additional goals for each restricted activity authorization).
-Online CCP goal submissions consist of the following mandatory fields for each goal:
+Members are required to submit a minimum of two Learning Goals for each year of registration (with additional learning goals for each restricted activity authorization).
+Online CCP learning goal submissions consist of the following mandatory fields for each goal:

-- Reflection – personal reflection for each goal (1,000 character limit)
+- Reflection on learning and competence enhancement for each learning goal (1,000 character limit)

 The following suggestions are offered to members as a guide when completing the Continuing Competence Program and submitting reflections each renewal.

-Members should select the performance indicator that best represents their identified goal.
-The performance indicator can be broad in nature and you may choose to focus your goal on a specific component.
+Members should select the practice competency and performance indicator from the area of competence that best represents their identified learning goal.
+The performance indicator can be broad in nature and you may choose to focus your learning goal on a specific component.

-We recommend that members choose a variety of competence activities depending on their learning style and goals.
-You will be required to select an option from the drop-down list that best represents your specific activity.
+We recommend that members choose a variety of learning activities depending on their learning style and goals.
+You will be required to select an option from the drop-down list that best represents your specific learning activity.
 A minimum of one activity is required.

-Members must select one outcome of achieving the CCP goal from the drop-down list.
+Members must select one expected benefit to practice of achieving the CCP learning goal from the drop-down list.

 - Clearly identify your learning goal relative to the performance indicator chosen.